Kimserey/BlogArchive/20161019_dp_dpi_px_android.md

 If we had to cater for that in the code of the Android app, it would be a nightmare so that's where __DP__ - density-independent pixel - came from.

-## 3. DP - density-independent pixels
+## 3. DP - density-independent pixel

 DP is the density-independent pixel unit.
-__Independent pixel__ because the unit of measure is __independent__ of the density.
+__Independent pixel__ because the unit of measure is __independent of the density__, it is independent of the screen dimension and resolution.
-Whether the density is high or low, the elements on the screen will have approximatively the same size.
+__Whether the density is high or low, the elements on the screen will have approximatively the same size/look__.

 This is even more important as for example for margins and paddings as we want to keep margins and paddings indifferent from the screen density.